MatzoMT/cs1302-arcade/README.md

 # Appendix - FAQ

 Below are some frequently asked questions related to this project.
+You may also find the [`cs1302-gallery` FAQ](https://github.com/cs1302uga/cs1302-gallery#appendix---faq) a useful resource as well.

 1. **How do I make my game run at *x* frames per second (e.g., 60 FPS)?**